agnesnoy/SerraLINE/README.md

   - SerraLINE.out.
     Contains information of the structure analysed and average and standard deviations of bending angles at different lengths.
+    If the projection method was used, average and standard deviation of width, height and aspect ratio will be given at the top.

 And the extraction process (Extract) produces the following output: